- Conversion copywriting,

 Let’s take a look at the overall campaign results.

-The emails Sabine planned, wrote and scheduled are marked in yellow.
 There was a bit of a gap between the survey and our client booking us for the sales email campaign.
-Emails they wrote and sent during that gap are marked in grey.
+Emails the client wrote and sent during that gap are marked in grey.

-• Emails perform best when combined with a seamless e-commerce experience.
+- Emails perform best when combined with a seamless e-commerce experience.

 This campaign taught us 3 things:

-1. Don’t leave sales campaigns quite so late.
+- Don’t leave sales campaigns quite so late.

 Email 4 (asking for the sale) went out on 18 December — at a time when most people’s inboxes were saturated with holiday sales messages.
 With holiday emails, you can’t really start too early.
 We’d recommend starting as soon as possible after Halloween (31 October).
-This also allows you to send appropriate follow-up emails to close the sale — for example, answering FAQs based on real engagement from your subscribers.
+This also allows you to send appropriate follow-up emails to close the sale — for example, answering FAQs based on real engagement from your subscribers. - If you don’t usually sell via email, take the time to nurture your subscribers.

 Make lots of different offers — some free, some at a small cost — to train them to expect value when they click those links and buttons in your emails.
 Work on the necessary mindset shifts that prepare your readers for the sale.
-Never, ever give in to the temptation to sell too soon in the process.
+Never, ever give in to the temptation to sell too soon in the process. - Optimise the relevant parts of your website before asking for the sale.

 While we love seeing high click-through rates, we really want those clicks to convert into action.
 That’s unfortunately beyond the power of just the email alone — the website needs to convince and make saying YES as easy as possible.
 Start with a thorough website conversion copy audit, then make the necessary improvements before sending traffic to your online store.

-Following these three principles will set up any sales email campaign for success — whether you decide to DIY it (perhaps with a bit of Conversion Coaching) or you decide to book us to write the sequence for you.
+Following these three principles will set up any sales email campaign for success — whether you decide to DIY it (perhaps with a bit of Conversion Coaching) or you decide to book us to write the emails for you.